Skip to main content

 Flora Ecosystems

 The vegetation of Iténez reflects its position at the interface of several major South American biomes.
-Precambrian Shield Amazonian forests dominate the terra firme areas, characterized by tall canopy trees including Brazil nut (Bertholletia excelsa), mahogany, and rubber trees that have long supported extractive livelihoods.
+Precambrian Shield Amazonian forests dominate the terra firme areas, characterised by tall canopy trees including Brazil nut (Bertholletia excelsa), mahogany, and rubber trees that have long supported extractive livelihoods.
 Extensive humid savannas cover the seasonally flooded lowlands, interspersed with gallery forests that follow the watercourses and provide critical wildlife corridors.
 Floating meadows and aquatic plant communities thrive in the lagoons and backwater channels, supporting rich fisheries.
 The park's botanical inventory has documented approximately 490 plant species, though ongoing surveys continue to reveal new records given the area's vast size and limited accessibility.
-Palm swamps dominated by species such as motacú (Attalea phalerata) and açaí form distinctive landscape features along the river margins.
+Palm swamps dominated by species such as motacú (Attalea phalerata) form distinctive landscape features along the river margins.

 Geology